-We all have different ways of communicating what we want to express to others, and according to author Gary Chapman, creator of the best-selling book The Five Love Languages, learning how to communicate in a relationship depends on understanding how each partner receives love and communicating with him/her catering to their love language.
+We all have different ways of communicating what we want to express to others, however, connecting with your partner was made easier 30 years ago when author Gary Chapman created the concept of “love languages”.
+The author of the best-selling book, The Five Love Languages, says learning how to communicate in a relationship depends on understanding how each partner receives love and communicating with him/her by catering to their love language.

 What is love language?

 A love language is a way to express love emotionally and there are five basic love languages: words of affirmation, acts of service, receiving gifts, quality time and physical touch.
 Each person has a primary love language that one must learn to speak in order to make his/her partner feel loved.

 To determine you and your partner’s love language, there is a simple test that can be taken online.
 To take it click here.
 This test will give a complete profile of you and your partner’s primary and secondary love languages.
 Once this test is taken and the language has been determined, it’s time to move into understanding how to speak these languages to enhance relationship bonding.

 Understanding the languages and how to speak them: